 How to use it

 First off – before even buying it – calculate the total current draw of the pedals you will be powering from it.
 You can use the power list right here, and simply add together the figures.
-Make sure the total is above the required current draw to keep the power pack running (which will be posted to this page once I figure it out), so you know you can use it at all.
+Make sure the total is above the required current draw to keep the power pack running (which for my unit turned out to be roughly 60mA), so you know you can use it at all.

 The same rules apply as with any other daisy chain setup – all pedals need to be normal negative ground (no PNP fuzz pedals) and normal 9vDC powered (no 18vDC or 9vAC pedals).
 And while the battery will probably be quieter than the equivalent wall wart (due to the lack of ripple and EMF), ground loop hum can still occur, and some pedals simply don’t like being daisy-chained.
 So it might not work 100% quietly for everyone (um, see below…).